krylov123/var-dump-parser/README.md

-# packagist-boilerplate h1
+# var-dump-parser
-Put some helpfull description here
+TODO add description and examples

 ## Working with versions: